gollum/gollum/README.md

 1. Do not change the version number, I will do that on my end
 1. If necessary, rebase your commits into logical chunks, without errors
 1. Push the branch up to GitHub
-1. Send me (mojombo) a pull request for your branch
+1. Send a pull request to the github/gollum project.